niklaas/port-builder/Readme.md

 # Prerequisites

-Some tasks the skeleton cannot handle for you automagically yet (see below for hiccups and planned features).
+Some tasks the skeleton cannot handle for you automagically yet.
+The following is a list of things you must take care of manually.

 1. You must subscribe to Amazon AWS and have your "Access Key" and "Secret Key" at hand.

-2. You need an S3 bucket to store the compiled packages.
-Take note of the name of the bucket.
-(To serve the built packages to other FreeBSD machines, enable serving the bucket as static website.
-While this is not necessary for the build machine to work, it totally makes sense.)

-3. Create a SSH keyfile that is not password-protected (with its corresponding public key `insecure-keyfile.pub`) e.g., `ssh-keygen -t rsa -b 4096 -N '' -f ~/.ssh/insecure-keyfile`.
+2. Create a SSH keyfile that is not password-protected (with its corresponding public key `insecure-keyfile.pub`) e.g., `ssh-keygen -t rsa -b 4096 -N '' -f ~/.ssh/insecure-keyfile`.
 Remember where you put that file.

+3. You need some basic understanding of Terraform and poudriere.
+While this skeleton automates a lot, it is not as user-friendly as it should be.
+So you should be aware of sharp edges.

 # Step-by-step Guide